ArtsyMacaw/wlogout/README.md

 sudo ninja -C build install
 ```
 ## License
-Wlogout is licensed under MIT.
+wlogout is licensed under MIT.
 [Refer to LICENSE for more information](LICENSE)